Types of Plastics

 Double check that any items you buy/use that are lined or made with compostable PLA (polyactic acid) meet European EU directive 13432 and has the official compostable symbol.
 This means the packaging has to break down within 12 weeks to water, CO2 and biomass, leaving no more than 10% of the original material in pieces bigger than 2mm.

-If you’re buying things like compostable cups and plates for your business or event, it is your responsibility that they are disposed of correctly so do the research and advise your customers – likewise if you receive a compostable cup at an event don’t automatically assume it can go in your compost bin!
+If you’re buying things like compostable cups and plates for your business or event, it is your responsibility to ensure they are disposed of correctly so do the research and advise your customers – likewise if you receive a compostable cup at an event don’t automatically assume it can go in your compost bin!
 Please try to dispose of the plastic correctly, but even if it's sent to landfill, it can still be better than normal plastic as it uses less non-renewable materials.

 Only if the compostable plastic carrys the “OK Compost” symbol on the right does it mean that it’s certifiable able to compost at home.
 This is granted by an independent organisation which conducts controlled tests on packaging.
 Compostable plastic producers may have run their own tests so may also state that you can compost them at home.

 If they are discarded in the environment, research has shown that compostable bags can survive for two years in soil.
 In sea water they could disappear in as little as three months, although exactly what products they release into the marine environment is not yet clear.
 A good option if you have your own successful compost bin at home, but please don't put them in food or garden waste collection.